+A FHIR StructureDefinition can be found in implementation materials – see ITI TF-2x: Appendix W for instructions on how to get to the implementation materials.

 Appendices

 Appendix D – DCP Proposed Mapping to XDW Profiles

 Cross-Enterprise Document Workflow (XDW) is a profile that provides the ability to define and manage workflows by sharing XDW “Workflow Document”.
 XDW Workflow Document keeps track of the state (current and previous) and all related input/output Documents involved in the workflow process.